Highlights Of The Program

 Prospera Energy Inc.

-• Evidencing how thick, high-quality reservoirs with strong porosity and permeability can be successfully reactivated through existing idle vertical wells
+• Establishing how thick, high-quality reservoirs with strong porosity and permeability can be successfully reactivated through existing idle vertical wells

 • Showing how early cash flow from reactivated wells can fund secondary and tertiary recovery strategies to maximize long-term field value